mzargham/Scientific-Research-Ontology/README.md

-# Ontology of Scientific Research
+# Scientific Research Ontology

+## Overview

+The Scientific Research Ontology provides a structured framework to understand and analyze the complex ecosystem of scientific research.
+This ontology includes detailed descriptions of the actors involved, the subprocesses that constitute research activities, and the relationships that tie these elements together.
+It serves as a comprehensive guide for exploring the intricate dynamics of scientific research, facilitating a deeper understanding for researchers, policymakers, and anyone interested in the science of science.

-## Abstract
+## Contents

-This repository hosts an ontology designed to conceptualize and structure the complex ecosystem of scientific research.
-It provides a comprehensive framework that outlines the roles of various actors and subprocesses involved in the generation, dissemination, and application of scientific knowledge.
-The ontology aims to facilitate a deeper understanding of the interrelations and dependencies within the scientific research community, offering insights into how research activities are conducted, supported, and utilized.

-The ontology is divided into three main components:

-1. **Actor Types**: Defines the key participants in the scientific research ecosystem, including their roles and contributions.
-Actors range from researchers and teams to institutions that fund, oversee, apply, and support research endeavors.
+- **[Actor Types](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/ACTORS.md)**: Detailed descriptions of the entities participating in the scientific research ecosystem, including their roles, contributions, and examples.

-2. **Subprocesses**: Describes the series of actions, methodologies, and procedures that constitute the research process.
-This includes everything from the initial planning and funding stages to the publication, documentation, and operationalization of research findings.

-3. **Relationships**: Outlines the dynamic interactions between actors and subprocesses.
-This section highlights how various entities collaborate, support, and influence each other within the research ecosystem.

-## Repository Organization

-The content of this ontology is organized into separate markdown files within the repository, as follows:

-- **Actor Types**: A detailed description of each actor involved in the scientific research ecosystem.
-[Link to Actor Types Markdown File]

-- **Subprocesses**: An overview of the processes that underpin scientific research, detailing each subprocess's role and function.
-[Link to Subprocesses Markdown File]
+- **[Subprocesses](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/SUBPROCESSES.md)**: An overview of the processes underpinning scientific research, detailing each subprocess's purpose and function.

-- **Relationships**: Explores the intricate web of relationships that connect actors and subprocesses, illustrating the collaborative and interdependent nature of scientific research.
-[Link to Relationships Markdown File]
+- **[Relationships](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/RELATIONSHIPS.md)**: Explorations of the dynamic interactions between actors and subprocesses, illustrating the collaborative and interdependent nature of scientific research.

+- **[Actor Process Niches](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/ACTOR_NICHES.md)**: A discussion on the specific niches occupied by each actor within the research ecosystem, emphasizing their unique yet interconnected roles.

+- **[Detailed Actor Relationships](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/ACTOR_BY_SUBPROCESSES.md)**: A comprehensive look at the nuanced relationships between actors and subprocesses, highlighting the fractal nature of funding and application in scientific research.

 ## Purpose

-The development of this ontology serves multiple purposes.
-Primarily, it acts as a structured representation of the scientific research domain, aiding in the analysis, study, and enhancement of research practices.
-Additionally, it aims to provide a common language for stakeholders across the research landscape, promoting clearer communication and understanding among researchers, institutions, and policymakers.
+This ontology aims to provide a common framework to facilitate discussions, analyses, and policy-making in scientific research.
+By delineating the roles of various actors and the processes they engage in, we seek to foster a clearer understanding of how scientific knowledge is generated, disseminated, and applied.
+This, in turn, can help in identifying areas for improvement, innovation, and collaboration within the research community.

 ## Contributing

 We welcome contributions from the scientific research community and other interested stakeholders.
-Whether you have suggestions for refining the ontology, additional insights into actor roles or subprocesses, or new relationships to consider, please feel free to open an issue.
-Forking is also encouraged but please cite this repo.
+Whether you have suggestions for refining the ontology, additional insights into actor roles or subprocesses, or new relationships to consider, please feel free to open an issue or submit a pull request.

 ## License

-MIT
+This project is licensed under the [MIT License](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/LICENSE).

+---

+Remember to replace the placeholders in the links with the actual paths to your markdown files within the GitHub repository.
+This template assumes a standard GitHub path structure and includes a link to a license file, which you should also ensure exists in your repository.